San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 San Antonio de Areco, La Cuna de la Tradicion

-The cradle of tradition, it’s a lofty claim but San Antonio de Areco is nothing if not pride incarnate.
+The cradle of tradition – it’s a lofty claim but San Antonio de Areco is nothing if not pride incarnate.

 Founded in 1730, this is one of the oldest towns in the province and they hold tight to their traditions and history.

 Each November, Areco hosts the Día de la Tradición.
-Hundreds (thousands?) of gauchos ride into town and parade through the streets.
+Hundreds of gauchos ride into town and parade through the streets.
 It’s something everyone should see once in their life.

 How to Get To San Antonio de Areco

 However, if you want to stay for a night or two it is best to rent a car so you can explore the surroundings and get around easily.
-Check rental rates here from Buenos Aires.

 When to visit San Antonio de Areco